Create a Chart in a PowerPoint Presentation in C#

 Microsoft.Office.Interop.PowerPoint.ChartData chartData = ppChart.ChartData;

-//Create instance to Excel workbook to work with chart data
+// Create an instance of the Excel workbook to work with the chart data.

 Microsoft.Office.Interop.Excel.Workbook dataWorkbook = (Microsoft.Office.Interop.Excel.Workbook)chartData.Workbook;